karlkfi/kpt-config-sync/docs/user_guide.md

 ##### Role/Rolebinding

-Stolos enables RBAC policies to be applied hierarchically following these properties:
+Nomos enables RBAC policies to be applied hierarchically following these properties: